 The Office of Financial Aid is required by federal statute to recalculate federal financial aid eligibility for students who withdraw, drop out, are dismissed, or take a leave of absence prior to completing 60%* of a payment period or term.
 The federal Title IV financial aid programs must be recalculated in these situations, but all other sources of aid are also recalculated.
 Students desiring to withdraw from the College must complete the withdrawal form available from the Office of the Dean of Students.

 Institutional funds follow the same policy as Title IV funds when calculating eligibility for a withdrawn student.
-The amount of funds earned is directly proportional to the time enrolled, prior to completing 60%* of the term.
-After 60%*, the student is considered to have earned all Title IV and institutional aid.
+The amount of Title IV and institutional funds earned is directly proportional to the time enrolled, prior to completing 60%* of the term.
+At 60%*, the student is considered to have earned all Title IV and institutional aid.
 Funds from state agencies or outside foundations (not federal or institutional dollars) will be evaluated for potential recalculations based on those agencies’ policies.
 Unearned Title IV, institutional, state and outside agency funds are the amount of grant and loan assistance awarded under Title IV, the institution, state, or outside agencies that have not been earned by the student and must be returned to the programs.

 If a student leaves the institution prior to completing 60%* of a payment period or term, the financial aid office recalculates eligibility for Title IV funds.
 Recalculation is based on the percentage of earned aid using the following Federal Return of Title IV funds formula: